-The group has not involved the Sandy Hook families, saying it was too soon for those still grieving.
+The group has not involved the Sandy Hook families regarding the distribution of Newtown funds, saying it was too soon for those still grieving.
 Even so, the group was concerned about the confusion caused by having dozens of nonprofit groups collecting money in Newtown, said Kaufman, the group's spokeswoman.

 Some of the Newtown funds were designated for a specific purpose, such as creating a playground or scholarship.
 In other cases, the funds refer to more general goals of supporting the victims.
 The group believes that money should go to the victims' families.